LDAP Signing Requirements for Active Directory

 LDAP signing (SASL) should not be confused with the use of TLS/SSL encryption.
 The latter is an entirely different security mechanism that is based on Public Key Infrastructure (PKI) over TCP ports 636 and 3269.

-TLS/SSL is rarely configured at most AD sites because it requires that you first obtain and distribute a TLS/SSL certificate for all of your domain controllers from a third party Certificate Authority (CA) or from AD Certificate Services (AD CS).
+TLS/SSL is rarely configured at most AD sites because it requires that you first obtain and distribute to your clients a TLS/SSL certificate for all of your domain controllers from a third party Certificate Authority (CA) or from AD Certificate Services (AD CS).

-Almost all regular AD network traffic between domain controllers (DCs) and member computers use SASL over TCP ports 389 and 3268, not TLS/SSL.
-TLS/SSL is generally used only for low-level Linux-compatible LDAP utilities like ldp.
+Almost all AD network traffic between domain controllers (DCs) and member computers use SASL over TCP ports 389 and 3268, not TLS/SSL.
+TLS/SSL is typically used only for low-level Linux-compatible LDAP utilities like ldp.

 What is LDAP Channel Binding?